The Best Insurance for Electricians & Electrical Contractors

 Injuries to workers are very common in construction, including for electrical contractors.
 Workers’ compensation insurance, also referred to as workers’ comp or workman’s compensation, provides payment to employees who are injured on the job.

 These policies can pay for workers’ medical expenses, rehabilitation costs, and lost wages arising from work-related illness and injury.
 Workers’ comp can also provide payments to an employee’s dependents if the employee dies as a result of their illness or injury.
 These policies additionally protect employers from lawsuits from employees affected by illness or injury.
-It is important to keep in mind that these policies typically cover only employees and are unlikely to extend to business owners and the business’s contractors.
+It is important to keep in mind that these policies typically cover employees by default.
+While business owners and partners are often excluded from mandatory coverage, they can generally choose to elect coverage for themselves.
+Additionally, a hiring business’s policy may be legally required to provide coverage for its contractors or subcontractors if they do not maintain their own insurance.

 There are many situations where a workers’ comp policy might come into play because of the heightened risk of injury or death in electrical work.
 For example, if an employee suffered a bad shock at a job site because an outlet was wired improperly, a workers’ comp policy could pay for any associated medical costs and the workers’ lost wages from time off.